xiaoxiaoyu1872/PostMPS/README.md

 </p>

 ## **About**
 VisFluid is a program used to reconstruct fluid surface from particle-based fluid solver and runs fully on NVIDIA GPU.
-This program bring high-quality visual effects to scientific and engineering computing, helping people to illustrate their simulation results.
+This program brings high-quality visual effects to scientific and engineering computing, helping people to illustrate their simulation results.
 This repository provides source code to implement the algorithm presented in the paper [Enhanced narrow band surface reconstruction with anisotropic kernel].

 ### **Dependencies**
 The code can be compiled on Ubuntu (GCC 6.3.0) with CUDA (>=9.0).
 To run the code, an NVIDIA GPU should be installed on the machine.